 - As an admin, you can add custom fields to helpdesk services to let your agents save additional information when they create helpdesk tickets.
 See How do I add custom fields to helpdesk tickets in GoTo Admin?

 GoTo Resolve – March 16, 2023

 - Reboot devices after Windows patch installation - When a Windows update requires rebooting the device, you can select an option to automatically restart the device after the patch is installed.
-You can let the end-user postpone rebooting their device for up to 12 hours.
-See How do I Install Windows Updates in GoTo Resolve?
+You can let the end user postpone rebooting their device for up to 12 hours.
+See How do I Install Patch Management Updates in GoTo Resolve?

 - You can schedule installing Windows updates on remote devices to set a future time and date for the updates to be installed on those devices.
-See How do I Install Windows Updates in GoTo Resolve?
+See How do I Install Patch Management Updates in GoTo Resolve?

 - On the Antivirus protection page, you can enable the firewall of a remote device.
-See Working with Antivirus in GoTo Resolve.
+See Working with Endpoint Protection in GoTo Resolve.

-Note: Currently, GoTo Resolve cannot detect certain firewalls, such as Windows Defender.
+Note: Currently, GoTo cannot detect certain firewalls, such as Windows Defender.

 - View the name and status of multiple installed antivirus software.
 See How do I Sort Devices by Their Antivirus Details in GoTo Resolve?

 - You can now select multiple alerts and acknowledge them in a batch.
 See How do I Manage Incoming Alerts in GoTo Resolve?